Kellerman81/go_media_downloader/README.md

 Currently seen:
 Constanly in use - between 30MB-150MB
 Swap Memory: Default ~300-600MB - on file move the complete file size so for a 8GB file expect also this much!

+## Trakt Authorize

+- Create a Application within Trakt: https://trakt.tv/oauth/applications
+- Write down ClientID and Secret
+- Open : http://<server>:<port>/api/trakt/auhorize?apikey=<apikey>  to get a url to open
+- Open Url in Browser
+- Open : http://<server>:<port>/api/trakt/token/<code>?apikey=<apikey>  to get the token and save it - the code is in the url from the step above
+- Best Practice restart App - You need to do this only once every 3 month if the expiry is reached

 ## Get started

 - for Docker: Download Repository - and create docker container for build/run using compose files/nzbs